 Typematic Rate Setting: This determines the keystrokes repeat rate.
+The default is Disabled.

 Enabled: Allows typematic rate and typematic delay programming.
 Disabled: The typematic rate and typematic delay will be controlled by the keyboard controller in your system.

 Typematic Rate (Chars/Sec): This is the number of characters that will be repeated by a keyboard press.